lgcirilo2/snake-game/README.md

 - 120 - code before this repository
 - 30  - learned how to create a green square and how to move it
 - 15  - made square move on canvas when arrow key is pressed
+- 158 - collision detection and virtual frame implemented.
+Jasmine tests for both features also implemented.
+- 20  - created array of squares representing the snake.
+Jamine test also implemented.